 High blood pressure has proven to be fatal for over 1.6 million Indians according to this 2016 report.
 Even children are not immune to it and thus regulating and checking your blood pressure regularly is recommended.

-3) What are the best ways to lower blood pressure?
+3) What are the best ways to lower your blood pressure?

-Adopting a healthier lifestyle is obviously, is key to maintaining a normal blood pressure.
+Adopting a healthier lifestyle obviously, is key to maintaining normal blood pressure.
 Remember age is no bar when it comes to high blood pressure, so even if you are young make sure you make certain lifestyle changes to prevent high blood pressure problems.
-Image credit: American Heart Association

-- Our Doctors suggest some commonplace things to do to lower your blood pressure:
+Our Doctors suggest some tips to lower your blood pressure:

 - Reduce weight